justlark/gempost/README.md

 ## Examples

+- See [examples/index.tera](./examples/index.tera) for an example of an index page template.
-- See [examples/gempost.yaml](./examples/gempost.yaml) For an example config file you can use to get started.
+- See [examples/post.tera](./examples/post.tera) for an example of a post page template.
-- See [examples/metadata/](./examples/metadata/) For examples of the sidecar YAML metadata files.
+- See [examples/metadata.yaml](./examples/metadata.yaml) for an example of a sidecar gemlog post metadata file.
-- See [examples/templates/](./examples/templates/) For examples of index page templates and post page templates.

-The examples of metadata and template files are split into "minimal" examples that will get you started, and "complete" examples that demonstrate more of the features of gempost.

 ## Templates